Floyd MacMillan Davis: Advertising and illustration (1926–1941)

 He had left the studio and was now a freelance advertising artist.
 The following year, the couple moved to New York City where Floyd, dividing his time between advertising and magazine illustration, soon became the top man in both fields.
 Then, art editors had to compete with art directors of advertising agencies for his drawings.
 He became an accomplished illustrator for magazines like Woman's Home Companion, American Magazine, and a long run at the Saturday Evening Post.
 He did advertisements for most of the major ad firms with clients like Texaco, Johnnie Walker, Eveready, Desoto, Real Silk, Nabisco, Grape Nuts, Caterpillar Inc. and Hiram Walker.

-Floyd & Gladys moved to New York City and set up house-keeping in the old Sherwood Studios.
+Floyd and Gladys moved to New York City and set up house-keeping in the old Sherwood Studios.
 On December 15, 1928, and February 1, 1930, respectively, Noel Montgomery Davis and Deborah Davis, their son and daughter made their appearance.

 In 1932 (at the height of the Great Depression), they decided to go abroad for a year to Cannes, France, near a Renoir enclave.

 In the thirties, Davis began to illustrate stories of humbler subjects.
 His pictures of southern rural and hill people for such authors as William Faulkner, Sigman Byrd, Glenn Allan, and MacKinlay Kantor became immensely popular.
 He loved these assignments and filled the pictures not only with a fascinating cast of individuals, but added the special Davis touches: a cat crouched in the corner ready to leap out at a rival, a fly on an old mans heat, a small lizard hiding behind a tree.
 None of these details intruded on the picture story itself they are there for the perceptive viewer to discover.
 Readers responded enthusiastically; his pictures were admired as much as the stories themselves.

 The family moved in a social milieu which included luminaries in all the arts such as Ernest Hemingway, Dr. Thomas Mann, George Gershwin, Leonard Bernstein, and the puppeteer Bil Baird.
 They lived at 1 West 67th Street, known as the Hotel Des Artistes, later home of the famous Café des Artistes, where other artists such as Stuart Davis, Leopold Seyffert and LeRoy Neiman resided.